 The preferred configuration method is to use the DNS name

-If we don't have an existing integration that meets your metric-reporting needs, you have two options:
+If we don't have an existing integration or quickstart that meets your metric-reporting needs, you have two options:

 - Use our Telemetry SDKs, which are language-specific tools that help you send us metrics and other data.